 - You don’t have a case

 This is pretty straightforward.
 Lawyers are busy people and their time is precious.
-Sometimes clients go to lawyer’s offices to get legal advice on a matter they deem is serious.
+Sometimes clients go to these attorney’s offices to get legal advice on a matter they deem is serious.
 They might want to sue someone or get money or assets.
 If the legal situation is legitimate and there is an actual case to pursue, the lawyer might have little problem taking it on.

 - Conflict of interest

-Another scenario might be a lawyer who has acted regularly for someone or an organization.
+Another scenario might be a lawyer who has acted regularly for someone or an organisation.
 If you approach them saying you want to take legal action against that person or company, the lawyer might not want to take on your case simply because they have been working with those parties previously.
 It’s like asking them to take legal action against their own loyal customers, which is not something they will want to do.

 - They don’t specialise in that area